Battle of Demotika: Battle

 Stefan Dušan sent between 4,000 and 6,000 Serbian cavalry under Gradislav Borilović to assist John V. Orhan supplied Kantakouzenos with 10,000 Ottoman horsemen commanded by Süleyman Pasha.
 Historian John Fine notes that Bulgarian troops may also have been present alongside the Serbs.

-The armies met in an open-field engagement near Demotika (modern Didymoteicho) n northeastern Greece, in October 1352.
+The armies met in an open-field engagement near Demotika (modern Didymoteicho) in northeastern Greece, in October 1352.
 Fine records that the Serbs, together with any accompanying Bulgarian forces, confronted a much larger Ottoman contingent.
 The numerical imbalance proved decisive.
 In the ensuing clash the Ottomans overwhelmed their opponents, and the allied force under John V broke and fled.
 The result ensured that Kantakouzenos retained control of the government and could continue to distribute appanages as he wished.

 Contemporary accounts differ on the scale of losses: Kantakouzenos claimed that about 7,000 Serbs were killed, while Nikephoros Gregoras recorded a figure of roughly 4,000.
 John V escaped the defeat and withdrew to the Venetian-held island of Tenedos to continue his resistance.
 The encounter is widely regarded as the first major Ottoman victory over European forces on European soil, and its outcome alerted Dušan to the growing Ottoman threat in the Balkans.